eduardfores/CQS_Sale/README.md

   <h3 align="center">Simple Serverless MiddleWare in AWS with Edge-Computing </h3>

   <p align="center">
-    This project is one niddleware to build simple serveless application with edge-computing concept executing one little database in SQLite in the client browser.
+    This project is one middleware to build simple serveless application with edge-computing concept executing one little database in SQLite in the client browser.
     <br />
     <br />
     <a href="http://cqs-sales.s3-website.eu-central-1.amazonaws.com/">Demo</a>